deadlyvipers/dojo_rules/introduction.md

 This is me introducing myself.
 Path added.
 Its is Ruby, HTML
-My deadky skills involve Git, Java, Matlab.
+My deadky skills involve
+*Git Java Matlab